yckwong/tinywebserver/README.md

 ----
 - Threadpool + epoll + Reactor
 - Realize basic function like register, login, etc when access the server.
-- Accept HTTP requests including GET and POST, which is parsed by finite state machine.
+- Accept HTTP requests including GET and POST.
 - Timer to provide a connection close on inactivity timeout.
 - Database Connection Pool.